morganthomas/winning-arguments/winning-arguments.md

 * For **copulas** I will use ordinary English copulas, e.g. "loves," "instantiates," and "kills," as well as upper case letters (C, D, E, ...)
 * The following are all the **connective words:** **if**, **then**, **and**, **or**, **not**, **for**, **all**, **some**, **is**.

-An **object term** (of our presentation of first-order logic) is a variable name or an object literal.
+An **object term** (of this presentation of first-order logic) is a variable name or an object literal.
 In other words an object term is any piece of syntax that can denote an object.

 We will also need notations for variables ranging over different types of words: